DunnyDon/advancedKdb/README.md

 The tick architecture in this project includes two rdbs and a cep engine which performs realtime aggregation statistics and publishes this back to the tickerplant

-There is also a HTML web interface to allow users to query the data in real time Futhermore there are 2 feedhandlers which are written in other programming languages and allow for the publishing of data to a TP
+There is also a HTML web interface to allow users to query the data in real time Futhermore there are 2 feedhandlers which are written in other programming languages, Java and Python, and allow for the publishing of data to a TP

 #Dependencies